Tailor-made Luxury Holidays

 Kenya is a land of legends; from Karen Blixen to conservationists like George and Joy Adamson of Born Free fame.
 The Mara big cats have long been well documented in Big Cat Diary, Tropic Air’s helicopters feature prominently in David Attenborough’s films, and the conservation successes of conservancies like Lewa Downs is well known, especially so of late with HRH the Duke of Cambridge standing as Royal Patron of Tusk Trust.
 Kenyan safari is going from strength to strength and the involvement of a young generation of passionate conservationists fills us with enthusiasm for Kenya’s future.

-Suggested itineraries for your honeymoon
+Suggested itineraries for your safari

 An outline of our favourite combinations